Alfresco/docs-alfresco/transform-service/1.2/install/index.md

 There are a number of software requirements for deploying Transform Service.

-The Transform Service is only deployed as part of Alfresco Content Services for containerized deployments.
+The Transform Service is only deployed as part of Content Services for containerized deployments.

-However, this is not the case if you're installing Alfresco Content Services using the distribution zip.
+However, this is not the case if you're installing Content Services using the distribution zip.
 See [Supported platforms]({% link transform-service/1.2/support/index.md %}) for more details.

 ### Containerized deployments